pulumi/docs/content/tutorials/creating-resources-aws/index.md

 ---
-title: "Defining and Provisioning Resources"
+title: "Creating Resources on AWS"
-title_tag: "Defining and Provisioning Resources"
+title_tag: "Creating Resources on AWS"
 layout: single

 # A succinct description of the tutorial.
 It appears on the Tutorials home and collection pages.
-description: Learn how to define and provision resources in Pulumi.
+description: Learn how to define and provision resources on AWS using Pulumi.

 # A similar description used for search results and social-media previews.
-meta_desc: Learn how to define and provision resources in Pulumi.
+meta_desc: Learn how to define and provision resources on AWS using Pulumi.

-# An image for the tutorial.
+# # An image for the tutorial.
 It appears on tutorial page and in social-media previews.
-meta_image: meta.png
+# meta_image: meta.png

 # An optional video for the tutorial.
 When present, it appears at the top of the page, replacing
 # the meta image.
 YouTube and HTML5 video sources are supported.